Lowestoft: Sparrows Nest

 Belle Vue Park (Sparrows Nest) is the site of the Royal Naval Patrol Service memorial.
 The central depot for the service was in Lowestoft when it was mobilised in August 1939, on a site known as Sparrow's Nest, adjacent to the memorial.
 The memorial has the names of the 2,385 members of the service who died in World War II.
-Prior to this, it was the site of the "North Battery", which stood on the cliff and was constructed in around 1782.It was a four sided bastion set back from the cliff edge, housing four 18-pounder canon, with a guardhouse and magazine to the rear.
+Prior to this, it was the site of the "North Battery", which stood on the cliff and was constructed in around 1782.
+It was a four sided bastion set back from the cliff edge, housing four 18-pounder canon, with a guardhouse and magazine to the rear.
 All traces are now gone, minus two cannons with are now mounted around the memorial.

 Lighthouse

 Lowestoft Lighthouse, built in 1874 to the north of the town centre, stands 16 metres high at 37 metres above sea level, with a range of 23 nmi.
 It was automated in 1975.
 It is the United Kingdom's most easterly lighthouse.

 The first two lighthouses in Lowestoft were built in 1609 on the foreshore and candlelit, to warn of the dangerous sandbanks around the coast.
 These were the first constructed by Trinity House.
 The Low Light was discontinued in 1706 after sea encroachment, but re-established in 1730 in a form that could be easily moved in response to further changes to the Stamford Channel and shoreline.
 It was discontinued in August 1923.
 The High Light tower was rebuilt as the present lighthouse in 1874 with the intention of displaying an electric light, but when opened paraffin oil was used instead; not until 1936 was it electrified.
 The lighthouse, with two cottages originally for lighthouse keepers, is a Grade II listed building.

+Pakefield Lighthouse, the second remaining lighthouse, can be found on the coast south of Lowestoft, between Pakefield and the village of Kessingland.
+Originally constructed in 1831 and decommissioned in 1864, Pakefield lighthouse is now looked after by volunteers from Pakefield Coastwatch, who operate it as a coastal surveillance station.